 Lower respiratory tract infections

-Bronchitis is the inflammation and irritation of bronchi (the tubes which carry air from the trachea to the lungs).
+Bronchitis is the inflammation and irritation of the bronchi (the tubes which carry air from the trachea to the lungs).

 - Fever (low)